 25 Fabulous Things To Do In Riga, Latvia

 Go for a walk in the Old Town

 Climb to St. Peter’s Church viewing platform

 Find the Three Brothers

-Another iconic spot in Riga is the Three Brothers, which are located in Mazā Pils Street.
+One of the things to do in Riga is seeing the iconic Three Brothers, which are located in Mazā Pils Street.
 These are three buildings that are thought to be among the oldest complex of houses in town – they were built between the 15th and the 17th century.